jensbrak/SpamDetector/README.md

 * `Microsoft.Extensions.Http`
 * `Piranha` (version 8.x, see notes below)

 _Note 1: current version of SpamDetector is designed using Piranha version 8.x.
 However, in order for the module to work properly, it require fixes scheduled for the version 9 of Piranha (see issues #1338 and #1347).
-Either try this module out with Piranha with the fixes applied - or wait for version 9._
+Either try this module out with Piranha with the fixes applied - or wait for version 9.
+But... _

-_Note 2: Piranha version 9 will have hooks redesigned, forcing this module to be redesigned too when version 9 is released.
-Take this into account if using this module._
+_Note 2: Piranha version 9 will have hooks redesigned, forcing this module to be redesigned too (when version 9 is released).
+Take this into account if trying this module._

 # Prerequisites
 * A solution or project using PiranhaCMS (see https://piranhacms.org/)